hasindu2008/slow5tools/docs/commands.md

    Split the data into files containing N reads (where N = INT).
 Cannot be used together with `-f` or `-g`.
 Note: this option works only for SLOW5/BLOW5 files with a single read group but you can run with `-g` split read groups into separate files and subsequently split each file with `-r`.
 *  `-g, --groups`:
    Split the data into separate files for each read group (usually run id / sample name).
 The number of output files will equal the number of read groups in the input file.
-*   `--lossless`:
+*   `--lossless STR`:
     Retain information in auxilliary fields during file merging [default value: true].
-This information is generally not required for downstream analysis can be optionally discarded to reduce filesize.
+This information is generally not required for downstream analysis can be optionally discarded to reduce filesize. *IMPORTANT: Generated files are only to be used for intermediate analysis and NOT for archiving.
+You will not be able to convert lossy files back to FAST5*.
 *  `-p, --iop INT`:
     Specifies the number of I/O processes to use during conversion [default value: 8].
 Increasing the number of I/O processes makes f2s significantly faster, especially on HPC with RAID systems (multiple disks) where a large value number of processes can be used (e.g., `-p 64`).
 *  `-h, --help`: